To automate is human

 Many activities of a typical KYC process are candidates for automation.
 This is consistent with findings published in the June 2017 edition of McKinsey Quarterly:

-McKinsey Global Institute (MGI) research suggests that companies can automate at least 30 percent of the activities in about 60 percent of all occupations by using technologies available today.
+McKinsey Global Institute (MGI) research suggests that companies can automate at least 30 percent of the activities in about 60% of all occupations by using technologies available today.

-redesigning and automating the KYC process with RPA
+Redesigning and automating the KYC process with IPA

-Figure 2 KYC Process automated with encompass RPA
+Figure 2 KYC Process automated with Encompass IPA

 In the old process, KYC policies exist as business rules captured in paper or electronic documents which guide the work of KYC operations.
 In practice, this approach creates risk to the firm as the senior risk professionals responsible for creating policies can only be certain their policies are consistently applied in KYC Operations through constant oversight, and such policing proves impossible to maintain, degrading to staff morale and expensive.